theo-armour/cookbook/readme.md

 _Code bits...
 A start.
 Much to be added and amplified_

-## View this Read Me via GitHub
+## GitHub Prsesence

-Hosted pages on GitHub: <http://theo-armour.github.io/cookbook/>

-Source code on GitHub: <https://github.com/theo-armour/cookbook/>
+You have two ways of viewing my files here on GitHub:

+* Hosted pages on GitHub: [theo-armour.github.io]( http://theo-armour.github.io/cookbook/ "View the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
+* Source code on GitHub: [github.com/theo-armour]( https://github.com/theo-armour/cookbook/ "View the files as source code." )  <scan style=display:none ><< You are now probably here.</scan>

 ## LRL Vector Thingy

+What does the Laplace–Runge–Lenz vector actually look like?

 Details here: <https://github.com/theo-armour/cookbook/tree/gh-pages/lrl-vector-thingy/>